vliz-be-opsci/dmbon-assistant/README.md

 :earth_africa: **[Learn more about DMBON assistant on our website](https://open-science.vliz.be/#projects)**

 # Data management assistant

+**Uniform and FAIR data management for scientists**: \
+:outbox_tray: Remove the hassle of uploading meaningful research data \
+:notebook: Safeguard rules to ensure uniformity within and between organizations \
+:recycle: Streamline storage and access of research data

+---

 Data management assistant for Biodiversity Observation Networks (DMBON-assistant) is a case study of a more general data management framework and webtop application that supports scientists by providing a consistent and streamlined dataflow within and between individuals and organizations.
 It lowers the barrier for collaborative efforts by making data more accessible and searchable, enabling more complex search queries on open datasets that enrich meta-analyses.
 The DMBON-assistant is an important piece of our grander [vision](#our-vision).